kedestin/lua-slackweb/README.md

 #### Arguments

 All `lua-slackweb` functions use the [named arguments](https://www.lua.org/pil/5.3.html) technique described in the Lua Manual.
 That is, each function expects a single table, in which method parameters are specified by name.

+`lua-slackweb` functions will check that required parameters are present, but no attempt has yet to be made to verify/document optional parameters.

+Refer to the met

 #### Return